Alec Reid: Biography

-Born in Dublin and raised in Nenagh, County Tipperary from the age of six following the death of his father, Alec Reid studied English, history and philosophy at University College Galway, was professed as a Redemptorist in 1950, and ordained a priest seven years later.
-For the next four years, he gave Parish Missions in Limerick, Dundalk and Galway (Esker), before moving to Clonard Monastery in Belfast, where he spent almost the next forty years.
+In August 1949, shortly after his 18th birthday, Reid joined the Redemptorist order.
+He was professed on 8 September 1950, and ordained a priest in Galway on 22 September 1957.
+For the next four years, he gave Parish Missions in Limerick, Dundalk and Galway (Esker Friary), before moving to Clonard Monastery in Belfast, where he spent almost the next forty years.
 The Redemptorist Monastery at Clonard stands on the interface between the Catholic nationalist Falls Road and the Protestant loyalist Shankill Road areas of west Belfast.

-Reid died in a Dublin hospital on 22 November 2013.
-He was survived by two sisters and an aunt, and was buried in Milltown Cemetery, Belfast.
+In 2005, Reid retired to the Redemptorist community in Rathgar, Dublin.
+On his eightieth birthday in 2011, he fell critically ill, suffering from kidney failure, and thereafter spent long periods in hospital.
+Reid died of pancreatic cancer in a Rathgar nursing home on 22 November 2013.
+He was survived by his sisters and an aunt, and was buried in the Redemptorist plot in Milltown Cemetery, Belfast.